can1357/NtRays/README.md

 - RSB flush lifting in ISRs.

   ![](https://i.can.ac/YW5AQ.png)

-## Planned Features
-- ETHREAD/EPROCESS where KTHREAD/KPROCESS is used.
+- Replacement of KTHREAD/KPROCESS with ETHREAD/EPROCESS in user types, local variables and arguments.

 ## Installation
 Simply drop the NtRays64.dll into the plugins folder.